tq5124/autorunForWindow/README.md

 ## Install

+requried

-requried:   python 2.7 64bit
+* python 2.7 64bit
-            pywin32 64bit
+* pywin32 64bit
-            window7 64bit(I have not tested the 32bit, but I think it works)
+* window7 64bit(I have not tested the 32bit, but I think it works)

 ## Run